Atari SIO: Device control

 The SIO system allowed devices to be daisy chained, and thus required some way of identifying that information on the various data pins was intended for a specific device on the chain.
 This was accomplished with the COMMAND pin.

 The COMMAND pin was normally held high, and when it was pulled low, devices on the bus were required to listen for a "command frame".
 This consisted of a 5-byte packet; the first byte was the device ID, the second was a device-specific command number, and then two auxiliary bytes of data that could be used by the driver for any purpose.
 These four were followed by a checksum byte.
 The COMMAND pin went high again when the frame was complete.

 On reception of the packet, the device specified in the first byte was expected to reply.
 This consisted of a single byte containing an ASCII character, "A" for Acknowledge if the packet was properly decoded and the checksum matched, "N" otherwise.
 For commands that exchanged data, the command frame would be followed by a "data frame" from or to the selected device.
 This frame would then be acknowledged by the receiver with a "C" for Complete or "E" for error.
-Since every packet of 128 data bytes required another command frame before the next could be sent, throughput was effected by latency issues; the Atari 810 disk drive normally used a 19,200 bit/s speed, but was limited to about 6,000 bit/s as a result of the overhead.
+Since every packet of 128 data bytes required another command frame before the next could be sent, throughput was affected by latency issues; the Atari 810 disk drive normally used a 19,200 bit/s speed, but was limited to about 6,000 bit/s as a result of the overhead.

 Devices were enumerated mechanically, typically using small DIP switches.
 Each class of device was given a different set of 16 potential numbers based on hexadecimal numbers, the $30 range for disk drives and $40 for printers, for instance.
 However, each driver could support as many or as few devices as it wanted; the Atari 820 printer driver supported only a single printer numbered $40, while the disk drivers could support four drives numbered $31 to $34.